Woontopia/jokerPoker/README.md

 be recognized as a three-of-a-kind.

 ## Solution
-This solution was heavily inspired by another of my [GitHub Repo](https://github.com/Woontopia/poker).
+This solution was heavily inspired by another one of my [GitHub Repo](https://github.com/Woontopia/poker).